n0m0r3pa1n/playerbase/README.md

 * To total - end of the points the user can get for the current level
 * Icon

-### User
+### Player

-The user model keeps the unique id for the user and the level he is currently at:
+The player model keeps the unique id for the user and the level he is currently at:

 * Identifier
 * Level - ref. to {Level}